Here’s How the Apple Military Discount Works and How You Qualify

 It should be noted that this discount is only available online.

-All veterans and reserve personnel are also eligible to get the discount.
+Also, all veterans and reserve personnel are eligible to get the discount.

 See Also: The Home Depot Military Discount: It’s Confusing But We Make Sense Of It